ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/06-empirical-comparison.md

 which algorithm is best for sorting small lists.
 For answers to these questions, we can turn to empirical testing.

-::: topic
-#### Table: Empirical comparison {- #SortCompTable}

-Empirical comparison of sorting algorithms run on an Apple MacBook M3 Pro (2023 model).
-All times shown are seconds.

-The first table shows Python implementations, using CPython version 3.11:

 Sort                    1K      10K     100K       1M      10M   100K sorted   100K reversed
 ------------------  -------  -------  -------   ------  ------- ------------- ---------------